Profit155/agy-ios-repo/README.md

 - JSON, stream-JSON, JSON Schema, conversation resume, and subagents
 - Image generation
 - Signed APT updates without a GitHub token

-The terminal harness was stress-tested with 20 separate process launches in one turn and a fresh command afterward.
-The previous `failed to get executable path` and `EMFILE` failures did not recur.

 ## Install with Sileo